 If you become unwell while traveling with us, this is our advice:

-Starting 31 August, Fullers360 will be able to accept all freight as usual.
+Fullers360 will be able to accept all freight as usual at alert level 1.

 The health and safety of our passengers and crew continues to be our top priority.
-All our crew have PPE available to keep safe.
+All our crew have their own mask to wear onboard our services.
 We will continue practicing our increased cleaning regime and regular disinfecting of the vessels including fogging.

 All our boats are equipped with hand sanitisers as well as soap inside the washrooms.
 We are in frequent contact with the Auckland Regional Public Health Service to ensure we are always keeping our staff and passengers safe.